-Tableau Filters are used to restrict the data as per the client requirements.
-For example, we can exclude a region from display, or we can display top 10 performing records, or low performing records etc. Before we start our example, It is important to understand the Order of the Operations in which tableau will execute the filters in our workbook.
-And the order would be:
+Tableau Filters are used to restrict the data as per the client’s requirements.
+For example, we can exclude a region from the display, or we can display the top 10 performing records or low performing records using Filters.

 Creating Tableau Filters

-First, Drag and Drop the City Name from Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart as shown below.
-Please remember, We have 269 Rows in our Tableau Report
+To demonstrate Tableau filters, first, Drag and Drop the City Name from Dimension Region to Rows Shelf and Sales Amount Measures region to Columns Shelf.
+By default, it will generate the Bar Chart, as shown below.
+Please remember that we have 269 Rows in our Report.

-Tableau allows you to select the individual data points, or a group of data points from the report.
-Once you selected the data points, you will get two options called Keep Only, and Exclude.
-Selecting either of the two means, you are using the Filters indeed.
+The Desktop allows you to select individual data points or a group of data points from the report.
+Once you pick the data points, you will get the Keep Only and Exclude options.
+Selecting either of the two means you are using the Tableau Filters indeed.

-For example, If you observe the below screenshot, We are selecting some random 16 Cities from the bar chart.
-Next, we are using Keep only option.
-This means we are using the filter stating that, Cities with the selected names should be displayed.
+For example, if you see the screenshot below, we are selecting 16 random cities from the bar chart.
+Next, we are using the Keep only option.
+It means we are using the filter stating that Cities with the selected names should be displayed.

-As you can see from the below screenshot, report is displaying the records that we selected in the previous step.
-And most importantly, City dimension is appeared at Filters Shelf.
+As you can see, the report displays the records that we selected in the previous step.
+And most importantly, the City dimension appeared on Tableau Filters Shelf.

-In this example, We will use the Exclude Option.
-If you observe the below screenshot, We are selecting first 96 Cities from the bar chart.
-Next, we are using Exclude option.
-This means we are using the filter stating that, Cities with the selected names should be restricted from display.
+In this Filters example, We will use the Exclude Option.
+Here, we are selecting the first 96 Cities from the bar chart.
+Next, we are using the Exclude option.
+It means we are using the filter stating that Cities with the selected names should restrict from the display.

-From the below screenshot you can observe that, tableau report is displaying the cities starting with E.
+You can observe that the Filter report displays the cities starting with E.

-Though above examples is enough to understand the basic filters in Tableau.
-I would like to provide two more examples using the Tableau Maps.
+Though the above examples are enough to understand the basic filters.
+I want to provide two more samples using the Maps.
 It might be useful for further reference.

 Creating Filters in Tableau Maps

-Drag and Drop the Sales Amount Measures region to Columns Shelf, and City Name from Dimension Region to Rows Shelf.
-By default, tableau will generate the Bar Chart so Please change it to Map using Show Me Shelf as we shown below.
-As you can see, Tableau Map is stating that, there are 128 Unknown regions.
+Drag and Drop the Sales Amount Measures region to Columns Shelf and City Name from Dimension Region to Rows Shelf.
+By default, the desktop will generate the Bar Chart.
+So, please change it to Map using Show Me Shelf.
+As you can see, the Map is stating that there are 128 Unknown regions.

-Double click on it, will open the following window with multiple option.
-It is completely different topic and we will discuss the options in Maps section.
-For now, we are choosing the second option (filter data).
-This means, we are applying the filters on the Map, and insisting the map to not show those 128 regions.
+Double click on it, will open the following window with multiple options.
+It is an entirely different topic; we will discuss the possibilities in the Maps section.
+For now, we are choosing the second option.
+It means we are applying the filters on the Map and insisting the Map not show those 128 regions.

 Now you can see the Map that excluded those 128 regions.
-This is also called as filtering data.
+It is also called filtering map data.

-If you observe the below screenshot, We are selecting the data points from the Europe Region from the Map.
-Next, we are using Exclude option.
-This means we are using the filter stating that, Sales Amount with that Region should be restricted from display.
+We are selecting the data points from the Europe Region from the Map.
+Next, we are using the Exclude option to create filters.
+It means we are using the condition stating that the Sales Amount with that Region should restrict from the display.

 Now you can see the map without the European data.

-If you observe the below screenshot, We are selecting the data points from the United States Region from the Map.
-Next, we are using Keep Only option.
-This means we are using the conditional filter stating that, Sales Amount with the United States Region should only be display.
+We are selecting the data points from the United States Region from the Map.
+Next, we are using the Keep Only option.
+It means we are using the Tableau conditional filter stating that the Sales Amount with the United States Region should only display.